 Disclosure of Contributions

 Maryland Law requires persons doing business with Maryland Government and person employing lobbyists to file a Disclosure of Contributions.
-Reports are due every six months on August 5th and February 5th (there is also an initial report that a person doing business with the State is required to file at the time the government contract is entered into).
+Reports are due every six months on November 30 and May 31 with the transaction period ending the last day of the month prior to the due date.
+However, in 2015 there will a report due on August 31 with a transaction end date of July 31.
+This is only for 2015.
+There is also an initial report that a person doing business with the State is required to file at the time the government contract is entered into.

 Electronic Filing Requirements:

 - Using any Internet browser, log in at www.businessdisclosure.elections.maryland.gov.
 You can file your disclosure report up to 11:59pm on the filing deadline.
 An email will be sent to you verifying the submission of the report.